redTeamHero/crm/metro2 (copy 1)/crm/README.md

 - **Cadence guardrail** — default `letters.generate` rules block new disputes for the same bureau within 35 days.
 - **Validation freshness** — warns advisors if the latest `validation_completed` event is older than seven days.
-- **Automatic follow-up** — when a `dispute_resolved` event lands, the engine schedules a bilingual reminder and logs a notification so you can upsell progress reviews without promising deletions or timelines.
+- **Automatic follow-up** — when a `dispute_resolved` event lands, the engine schedules a reminder and logs a notification so you can upsell progress reviews without promising deletions or timelines.

 Manage the configuration through the new API endpoints (requires a bearer token with `consumers` permission):